-This page looks at the latter part of the mines life as East Pool and Agar Ltd.The year 1921 brought disaster for the mine, a large rockfall underground had caused flooding and destroyed both of the main winding shafts.
+This page covers at the latter part of the mines life as East Pool and Agar Ltd.The year 1921 brought disaster for the mine, a large rockfall underground had caused flooding and destroyed both of the main winding shafts.
 In 1922 a shaft was proposed 250m away, by 1925 the Taylor’s Shaft Complex had been completed.
 This continued as the primary pumping and winding shaft for the mine until closure.

 Today the site is managed by the National Trust, the preserved 90″ Cornish Pumping Engine is the centrepiece.
 The engine was constructed in 1892 by Harvey’s and Co of Hayle and designed by Nicholas Trestrail a local engineer.
 Originally built for the Carn Brea mines it lay idle until East Pool and Agar brought the engine in 1924 and moved it to Taylor’s Shaft, this was the last time a Cornish Pump was installed in a mine in Cornwall.